Roster: Company B, 47th Pennsylvania Volunteers

 Honors/Service Details: Contracted typhoid fever sometime in late September or early October 1861, and was initially treated at Camp Griffin, Virginia.
 Transported with other ailing members of his regiment to Union’s General Hospital at the Union Hotel in Georgetown, Washington, District of Columbia on 22 or 23 October, he received more advanced care, but ultimately succumbed to typhoid fever there on 26 October 1861; he was then buried at the Military Asylum Cemetery (now known as the U.S. Soldiers’ and Airmen’s Home Cemetery)

-Garrecht, Adam4
+Garrecht, Adam

 Alternate Spelling of Surname: Garrocht